What is Amazon RDS?

 It automates administration tasks such as hardware provisioning, database setup, patching, and backups.

-In other words, amazon takes care of a bunch of things that normally you would be doing yourselves on-premises.
+In other words, Amazon RDS takes care of a bunch of things that normally you would be doing yourself on-premises.

 The idea of this post is to introduce you to some of the best practices for MS SQL Server availability on Amazon RDS.